learn-academy-2023-hotel/week-3-assessment/interview-questions.md

 4. What is JSX?
-What is one notable difference between HTML and JSX?
+What is one syntax difference between HTML and JSX?

   Your answer: